16. HCG injection

 It is not uncommon for mares to have two embryos, but twins are rarely born.
 One of the two usually dies prematurely.
 In this case, the two amniotic sacs differ in size: the smaller one probably contains an embryo that has already died and it will disappear.
 Embryos that die prematurely are not rejected through abortion, but rather they disappear due to resorption.
 This is not noticeable.

 After ten months of gestation, Olinde’s udder is beginning to fill and the delivery follows a few days later.
 That is one month too early.
 Still, the stallion foal appears to be full-grown.
 But a few minutes later, a second foal arrives.
 It is a very small mare.
 Healthy-looking and lively, but clearly not full-grown.

 Foals that are born prematurely have little chance of surviving, even in a single birth.
 In this case, the smallest of the two will probably not even survive two days.
 Intensive care is therefore essential and even then, the prognosis is doubtful.
 A few hours after the delivery, both foals are given a ‘foal injection’ (antibiotics) to prevent early infections.
 The mother is milked by hand in a small saucepan every other two hours, day and night.
 A rubber teat bottle is used to administer the colostrum to the smaller of the two foals.
-The stallion foal is strong enough to drink himself from its mother.
-The small mare becomes less lively in the course of a few days and lays down often.
+The stallion foal is strong enough to drink from the mother by himself.
+The small mare becomes less lively in the course of a few days and often lays down.
 Blankets and warm water bottles are to no avail.
 Finally, she is fed by means of a stomach tube and she is livened up with drips.
 But all the efforts are in vain.
 She dies after a week.

 Assessing the results